X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Introduction

-In this work, we present for the first time population synthesis models of HMXBs that employ detailed stellar structure and binary evolution calculations, throughout the entire evolution of the binaries.
+In this work we present, for the first time, population synthesis models of HMXBs that employ detailed stellar structure and binary evolution calculations throughout the entire evolution of the binaries.
 We carry out a parameter study of physical assumptions that affect the observed HMXB population.
-The different physical assumptions that we investigate iterate through various prescriptions dictating aspects of evolution like the SN kicks, the CE phase, wind-fed accretion etc. In Section~\ref{sec:numericaltools}, we discuss the population synthesis code used throughout this work ({\tt POSYDON}), the physics employed for the simulations, and the different model parameters we are investigating.
-In Section~\ref{sec:results}, we construct XLFs from the simulated populations and investigate the main effects of the different model parameters.
-Section~\ref{sec:discussion} discusses the comparison of different models to the observed XLF, the combined effects of certain parameters on the simulated XLF, and some possible reasons for any disparity between simulations and observations.
-Finally we present our concluding remarks in Section~\ref{sec:conclusion}.
+The different physical assumptions that we investigate iterate through various prescriptions, dictating aspects of evolution, such as SN kicks, the CE phase, and wind-fed accretion.
+In Sect.~\ref{sec:numericaltools} we discuss the population synthesis code used throughout this work ({\tt POSYDON}), the physics employed for the simulations, and the different model parameters we investigate.
+In Sect.~\ref{sec:results} we construct XLFs from the simulated populations and investigate the main effects of the different model parameters.
+Section~\ref{sec:discussion} discusses the comparison of different models to the observed XLF \boldred{from \citet{2019ApJS..243....3L}}, the combined effects of certain parameters on the simulated XLF, and some possible reasons for any disparity between simulations and observations.
+Finally\boldred{,} we present our concluding remarks in Sect.~\ref{sec:conclusion}.